Notes & Sources

 Revision of Base-Year Values

-The prices for 2011-12 used in this analysis differ somewhat from the 2011-12 averages reported last year.
-One factor contributing to the revision is the reweighting of the prices, shifting from fall 2010 to fall 2011 full-time enrollment figures.
+The prices for 2012-13 used in this analysis differ somewhat from the 2012‑13 averages reported last year.
+One factor contributing to the revision is the reweighting of the prices, shifting from fall 2011 to fall 2012 full-time enrollment figures.
 The base-year numbers also shift because several hundred institutions submit revised tuition figures for the previous year.
-The recomputed average for 2011-12 tuition and fees at public four-year institutions is $12 higher than the level we reported last year for in-state students and $53 higher for out-of-state students.
-The recomputed average for 2011-12 tuition and fees is $4 lower than the level we reported last year for public two-year institutions.
+The recomputed average for 2012-13 tuition and fees at public four-year institutions is $9 lower than the level we reported last year for in-state students and $173 lower for out-of-state students.
+Compared to the average tuition and fee prices we reported last year, the recomputed average for 2012-13 tuition and fees is $13 higher for public two-year in-state students and $67 lower for private nonprofit four-year students.

 Net Price Calculations

-The calculations of average net price in Figures 9 and 10 for full-time undergraduate students are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2012 and on the allocation of each type of aid across institution types and between part-time and full-time students reported in 1993, 1996, 2000, 2004, and 2008 National Postsecondary Student Aid Study (NPSAS) data.
-The distribution of aid for 2009-10 and after was modified to account for the large increase in Pell Grants in 2009-10.
-Because financial aid data for 2012-13 are not yet available, amounts for that year are estimated based on past years and information about changes in grant policies.
+The calculations of average net price for full-time undergraduates in Figures 10 and 11, as well as the calculations in online Tables 7 and 8, are a best approximation and are based on the aggregate amounts of each type of aid reported in Trends in Student Aid 2013 and on the allocation of each type of aid across institution types and between part‑time and full-time students reported in 1993, 1996, 2000, 2004, 2008, and 2012 National Postsecondary Student Aid Study (NPSAS) data.
+Because financial aid data for 2013‑14 are not yet available, amounts for that year are estimated based on past years.
 Total charges for public two-year students include an estimate of housing and food expenses for students not living with their parents, based on commuter room and board expenses reported by institutions when available and derived from public four-year room and board charges for earlier years in the analysis.
-The net price estimates reported here are not exactly comparable to those that appeared in 2011 because some figures have been updated.
+The net price estimates reported here are not exactly comparable to those that appeared in 2012 because some figures have been updated.

 Institutional Revenues and Expenditures

-Figures 11A-B, 14A-C and 15A-B are based on data from the IPEDS Delta Cost Data.
-Delta data combine IPEDS data with information from the Financial Institution Shared Assessment Program database beginning in 1994.
-Further details and the entire database are available at: http://nces.ed.gov/ipeds/deltacostproject/.
+Figures 16A–C and 17A–B are based on data from the IPEDS Delta Cost data and the IPEDS 2010-11 finance data.
+Delta data combine IPEDS data with information from the Financial Institution Shared Assessments Program database beginning in 1994.
+Further details and the entire database are available at nces.ed.gov/ipeds/deltacostproject/.
+Because Delta Cost data are not yet available for 2010-11, revenues and expenditures for that year are based on IPEDS data and calculations by the authors to match Delta Cost definitions and categories.

 Data on endowments are from the National Association of College and University Business Officers (NACUBO) and Commonfund Institute, supplemented by data from IPEDS for institutions for which NACUBO or Commonfund data are not available.
 Public university foundation endowment assets are included.

 The Consumer Price Index for all urban consumers (CPI-U) is used to adjust for inflation.
 We use the CPI-U in July of the year in which the academic year begins.
 See ftp://ftp.bls.gov/pub/special.requests/cpi/cpiai.txt for changes in the CPI-U over time.
-Table A2 provides CPI data for 2002 through 2012.
-Additional historical data are available in Table A2.
-The Factor column provides the user with a multiplication factor equal to that of CPI (base year, 2012) divided by CPI (current year).
+Table A2 below provides CPI data for 2003 through 2013.
+Additional historical data are available here.
+The Factor columns provide the user with a multiplication factor equal to that of CPI (base year, say 2013 or 2012) divided by CPI (current year).
 A simple multiplication of a current-year figure by the associated factor will yield a constant-dollar result.

 Carnegie Classification 2010: Basic Classification

-This year, we updated our Carnegie Classification with the 2010 update.
-For the past few years, we had been using the 2005 edition.
+In 2012, we updated our Carnegie Classification with the 2010 update.
+In previous years, we had been using the 2005 edition.
 The number of institutions in each Carnegie Classification changed slightly from 2005 to the 2010 update, although the classification structure of the 2010 update is the same as that for the 2005 edition.

 “Doctoral universities” include institutions that award at least 20 doctoral degrees per year (excluding doctoral degrees that qualify recipients for entry into professional practice, such as the J.D., M.D., Pharm.D., DPT, etc.); “master’s colleges and universities” include institutions that award at least 50 master’s degrees per year; “bachelor’s colleges” include institutions where bachelor’s degrees represent at least 10% of all undergraduate degrees and that award fewer than 50 master’s degrees or fewer than 20 doctoral degrees per year.
 All of the categories above exclude “special focus institutions” and “tribal colleges.”